Planning Guide

 WHAT TO PACK

-You’ll need clothing for four or five days.
-Plan for warm weather (Washington, D.C. is typically 80-90 degrees and humid during the day) but remember that we have a dress code:
+You’ll need clothing for five to six days.
+Plan for warm weather (Washington, D.C. is typically 80-90 degrees and humid during the day) but remember that we have a dress code.

 NOTE: Bare midriffs, low-cut tops, very low-rise skirts/dresses, very short shorts, frayed/torn cut-offs, skimpy tank tops, clothing with suggestive and/or inappropriate printing (including alcohol or cigarette branding) ARE NOT ALLOWED to be worn while on Youth Tour.